freckle/guides/haskell-api.md

 A well-formed `PATCH` endpoint

 - Must update an entity's `updatedAt` field, if present.
 - Should return the modified resource.
-The resource should be re-fetched for ease of testing and to ensure the update was correctly persisted.
+The resource should be re-fetched from the database for ease of testing and to ensure the update was correctly persisted.
 - Must accept `null` to unset nullable fields, disallowing it for non-nullables.
 - Must 404 if a resource with the route's identifier(s) does not exist.